sophie-kaleba/turbo-air-dryer/README.md

 # The end of the courses

-Our purpose in the course was only to compile a *bad* fibonacci function like that ;
+Our purpose in the course was only to compile a *bad* fibonacci functions like that ;

 ```js
 def fibo(n) {